eric-gustafson1/fishbook/README.md

 # fishbook
-A MERN stack application for logging and referencing your fly-fishing trips.
+The frontend code for a MERN stack application for logging and referencing your fly-fishing trips.

 * Frontend validation
 * Backend validation with express-validator